-In this guide, I will be walking through VS Code Server setup with Cloudways, as well as tweaks I have used to create a clean, simple workflow.
+In this guide, I will be walking through the entire process of how to connect remotely on Cloudways with Visual Studio Code (VSC), as well as tweaks I have used to create a clean, simple workflow.

 Many developers prefer working in a local development environment such as Wamp, Xamp, or Local by Flywheel.
 Then to install backup plugins or create manual backups for files and databases and upload/restore them on the live server after each series of changes.
 While this is still necessary for the first stages of the project, it’s still not the most productive method in case you want to skip the local environment later.